Introduction

 Sorcerer's Shoes - If you want extra damage or someone is getting magic resist to try and negate some of your damage.

-Boots of Mobility - If you feel like you need/want to roam a bit and help your team get some kills/assists.
+Mobility Boots - If you feel like you need/want to roam a bit and help your team get some kills/assists.

 Ninja Tabi - If the other team is almost entirely AD.